Articles

 The swelling may first come and go.
 It could deteriorate during the day before improving at night.
 Without therapy, it typically gets worse and persists longer.

-Lymphoedema can be treated with liposuction.
-When lymphatic fluid leaks into the tissues around you, it can lead to inflammation and encourage the growth of fat stem cells.
-This additional fat that lymphoedema has produced is removed by your surgeon.
-The majority of the time, liposuction for lymphoedema is an outpatient treatment with a relatively quick recovery period.
+When lymphatic fluid leaks into the tissues around the body, it can lead to inflammation and encourage the growth of fat stem cells.
+The additional fat that Lymphoedema has produced is removed by your surgeon using Liposuction.

-A healthy lifestyle can both lower your chance of lymphoedema development and help you manage the disease if you currently have it.
+A healthy lifestyle can both lower your chance of developing Lymphoedema and help you manage the condition if you currently have it.

 This includes:

-Liposuction is regularly performed at the Cadogan Clinic and our surgeons are leading experts in their respective fields.
+Cadogan Clinic is a private clinic offering Lymphoedema treatment, through Liposuction and our surgeons are leading experts in their respective fields.
 If you’re considering undertaking any of the procedures mentioned, get in touch with us today for a consultation with an experienced surgeon.

 Treatments mentioned in this article